August 24th, 2023

 All our large cities and towns have airports catering for both international and domestic flights.
 In fact, there are more than 50 airports in Norway serviced through regular routes, making even remote places such as the Lofoten Islands, the North Cape, and the Svalbard Islands easily accessible by plane.
 If you are travelling to the Northernmost parts of Norway, Ivalo Airport in Finland, can be a convenient option to Kirkenes, Vardø or Vadsø airports.

-More than 150 international airports connect with our main airport in Oslo, where of more than 90 are direct connections.
+More than 150 international airports connect with our main airport in Oslo, where more than 90 are direct connections.

 Norwegian was the first airline in the world to join the UN Climate Secretariat’s climate action initiative, pledging to work systematically to become carbon neutral by 2050.
 They were also voted Europe’s Best Low-Cost Airline by Skytrax for six consecutive years.
 The airline now operates short-haul Norwegian domestic and International flights.

 SAS (Scandinavian Airlines) is Scandinavia’s leading airline.
 Membership in Star Alliance provides passengers access to a far-reaching network of destinations in close to 200 countries.
 If you fly with SAS from New York, Norway is only 7 hours away!

 Widerøe is the largest regional airline in Scandinavia operating more than 400 flights daily.
 Widerøe takes passengers to tiny airports in far and near destinations all over Norway.
 In fact, they have the ambition to electrify large parts of their fleet by 2030.
 Collaborating with Rolls-Royce and Italian Tecnam they can already present a 9-seater electric aircraft that can be ready for take-off as early as 2026.
 If you are travelling to Norway from the United Kingdom, don't forget to check out Widerøe.